Chloe-O/Milestone-Project-Two-Chernobyl-Tours/readME.md

 ## Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-   - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+   - Google fonts were used to import the Roboto font which is used throughout the site
 2. [Font Awesome:](https://fontawesome.com/)
-   - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+   - Font Awesome was used on all pages throughout the website to add icons to the page
 3. [GitHub:](https://github.com/)
-   - GitHub is used to store the project
+   - GitHub is used to store the project, GitHub pages was used to publish the site
 4. [Balsamiq:](https://balsamiq.com/)
    - Balsamiq was used to create the wireframes for the site